agrc/metadata-asset-tracking-tool/metadata/energy/oil_gas_wells.md

 ### What does the dataset represent?

-Points in this dataset include the API code, well and company name, account number, filed number, field name, elevation, locations coordinates, lease numbers, well type and status, total cumulative oil, gas and water, and many other attributes.
+Points in this dataset include the API code, well and operator, field name, elevation, locations coordinates, lease numbers, well type and status, total cumulative oil, gas and water, and many other attributes.

 ### How was the dataset created?

 This dataset was developed by contractors sponsored in part by the U.S. Department of Energy and the Ground Water Protection Council.
-It is actively maintained by the DOGM.
+It is actively maintained by the OGM.
 Updated oil and gas well information is added to this dataset automatically on a nightly basis.

 ### How reliable and accurate is the dataset?